Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-03.md

 Pair with someone **you haven't paired with before**.

-The goal of this exercise is to write some tests with Jest that test the functions in the [sample code](#sample-code) provided.
-The code is at the bottom of this page.
+The goal of this exercise is to write some tests with Jest that test the functions in the [Fizz Buzz sample code](https://github.com/Make-School-Labs/fizz-buzz-test).

 ## Getting Started Fizz Buzz